24 Jun StoryBrand Website Examples

 Many businesses make the mistake of highlighting their features.
 However, your customers care more about benefits than features.
 Features are the facts about a product or service, but benefits communicate what a product or service does to help people.
 Every person is asking “What’s in it for me?” so the sooner you can answer this question the better.

-You’ve heard it before, “facts tell, stories tell” and it’s true.
+You’ve heard it before, “facts tell, stories sell” and it’s true.
 The StoryBrand framework provides a plan to clarify your message, eliminated confusion and help your audience take the next right step.

 “StoryBrand marketing is both acknowledging and acting on our customer’s perception of our brand’s role in their story, to earn their business.”